Case Study · Healthcare Technology

 The product was working, customer interest was real, and the initial entry points were credible.
 What the company needed next was a clearer expansion path that would help enterprise buyers understand why initial success should lead to wider deployment.

-The mandate became clear: Turn successful pilots into a scalable expansion motion that helps health systems move from local proof to broader platform adoption.
+The mandate became clear: turn successful pilots into a scalable expansion motion that helps health systems move from local proof to broader platform adoption.

+Pilots were often positioned as isolated wins.
 Each use case demonstrated value, but the connection between them was not always explicit.
 Buyers saw the benefit of a specific workflow, but not the broader system-level impact.

+This limited the ability to expand beyond the initial entry point.
 Internally, teams focused on delivering pilot success.
 Externally, customers struggled to justify a larger investment without a clear view of enterprise value.

 Without a stronger narrative, pilots risked becoming endpoints rather than starting points.